-Korea corporate chiefs questioned over political scandal
+Korea corporate chiefs deny seeking favors for donations

 Samsung donated 20.4 billion won ($17.46 million) to the two foundations, the most of any group, and prosecutors raided its offices last month.

-The corporate titans ran a gauntlet of media and protestors as they entered the National Assembly building that sits along the southern bank of the Han River.
+The corporate titans ran a gauntlet of media and protesters as they entered the National Assembly building that sits along the southern bank of the Han River.

 None of the chaebol, which are among 53 corporate groups that gave money to the foundations, has been accused of any wrongdoing in the case, but a protestor outside the parliamentary building could be seen holding a sign saying: "Arrest the chaebol chiefs."

-Park faces an impeachment vote on Friday, setting the stage for her to be the first democratically elected South Korean leader to leave office early in disgrace.
+Friday's impeachment vote sets the stage for Park to be the first democratically elected South Korean leader to leave office early in disgrace.
 Huge demonstrations have called for her to quit and her approval rating has plunged to just 4 percent.

 Last week she asked parliament to find a way and a time for her to step down, an offer that was rejected by the opposition Democratic Party as a stalling tactic.
 Media reports said she may make a speech this week offering to step down in April, a recommendation made by her conservative Saenuri Party.